domoniccassidy/Advanced-Foreign-Services/architecture/A003-Wireframes.md

-# 3. Decide Tool For Creating Wireframes
+# 3. Decide on Tool For Creating Wireframes

-Date: 2023-10-03

-# 2. Domain Model Notation
 We need to decide on a tool to create our wireframes with

 ## Context and Problem Statement